Nokia N9: Battery

+Box contents

+The retail version of the Nokia N9 comes in a blue box.
+The package contains the phone, a USB cable, USB A/C brick, stereo headset and a start guide booklet.

 Accessories

 A number of devices can be used with the N9 via several connectivity options: external keyboards via Bluetooth, wireless headphones via NFC, wireless loudspeakers via NFC, and many others.

 System software

 MeeGo

 Strictly speaking, the Nokia N9 does not run MeeGo 1.2 as its operating system.
-It instead runs what Nokia refers to as a "MeeGo instance".
+It instead runs what Nokia refers to as a "MeeGo instance.”
 During the development of Harmattan (previously marketed as Maemo 6), Nokia and Intel merged their open source projects into one new common project called MeeGo.
 Not to postpone the development schedule, Nokia decided to keep the "core" of Harmattan, such as middleware components (GStreamer) and packaging managers (the Harmattan system uses Debian packages instead of RPM packages).
 Nonetheless, Harmattan is designed to be fully API compatible with MeeGo 1.2 via Qt.
 As far as end users and application developers are concerned, the distinction between Harmattan and MeeGo 1.2 is minimal.
 Since all marketing effort would have been directed to "MeeGo", Nokia dropped the Maemo branding to adopt MeeGo as to not confuse customers.